 One extra tip: Someone recently told me that “feedback” can have a negative connotation to it implying that what’s about to be said is going to actually be negative.
 The person suggested using the word “advice” instead to appear more optimistic and helpful.

 At times, I’ll come into an organization that has expressed interest in having me do a Client Loyalty Assessment.
 That’s a great first step, but I’ll also want to know what the company is trying to achieve.
 If, at any point in the conversation, I hear that a major influencer isn’t on board, that’s a big red flag.
 If a decision-maker doesn’t believe in it, it’s not going to be a good experience for anyone.
 You can’t work around someone like that because if he or she resists hearing other people’s opinions then there’s no telling what else that person is doing.
 Is he or she:

-During our Leading With Courage® workshops, one of our biggest exercises involves asking the question, “What’s not tolerated here?”
+One of the exercises I like to use with companies involves asking the question, “What’s not tolerated here?”
 We break all assumptions and get on the same page about what is accepted behavior and what is not.
 No more is “That’s the way it’s always been” the go-to answer.
 In a culture of arrogance, that’s the default response.

 To help break this cycle, I am partial to The Five Behaviors of a Cohesive Team™.
 Based on the NYT bestselling book The Five Dysfunctions of a Team by Patrick Lencioni, The Five Behaviors of a Cohesive Team™ is a model and development program that guides teams through a journey to improve in five areas that are key to productive team dynamics: Trust, Conflict, Commitment, Accountability and Results.

 To move forward successfully, it’s crucial to collectively learn how to improve the quality of communication so leaders and employees alike can make lasting, positive changes upon a culture that is either knee-deep in arrogance or headed there.